BrightspaceUI/core/components/inputs/docs/input-date-time.md

 ### Time Range Input [d2l-input-time-range]

-The `<d2l-input-time-range>` component consists of two input-time components - one for the start of a range and one for the end of a range.
+Use the `<d2l-input-time-range>` component when users need to enter two times in a range, and the date is already known.
+The component consists of two input-time components - one for the start of a range and one for the end of a range.
 Values specified for these components (through the `start-value` and/or `end-value` attributes) are displayed if specified, and selected values are reflected.

 Note: All `*value` properties should be in ISO 8601 time format (`hh:mm:ss`) and should be [localized to the user's timezone](#timezone) (if applicable).